NPException/NPArcadeLegacy/README.md

 # NPArcade

-This arcade mod will get a rewrite soon™.
+This arcade mod is being rewritten.
+The code of the rewrite can be found here: <https://github.com/NPException42/NPArcade>